yehjxraymond/wqu_econometrics_group_proj/index.md

 According to the JPM scatterplot, we can see the stock price evolution going up and down with daily return fluctuation around 0.
 Based on the S&P 500 vs JPM - Regression Scatter Plot, there is obvious upward trend between S&P 500 index and JPM stock.

-# Univariate Time Series Analysis
+# 3.0 Univariate Time Series Analysis

 Forecast S&P/Case-Shiller U.S. National Home Price Index using an ARMA model.

 Data source: https://fred.stlouisfed.org/series/CSUSHPINSA

-Period considered in the analysis: January 1978 – latest data
+Period considered in the analysis: January 1987 – January 2018

 Frequency: monthly data